 It is important to note that each type of coffee has its final temperature and period of roasting.
 This can be developed through experimentation or intuition or both.
 For instance, the Yirgacheffe coffee is only roasted at 380F within 12:30 while the Honduran Espresso would be fine with 389F at 14:30.

 In this step, therefore, the individual needs of the type of coffee are considered when roasting to achieve type-specific results.
+Therefore, you can easily find an espresso blend and enjoy the variety of varieties.

 Step 7: Darkening and flavor adjustments